EdTosoy/EdTosoy/README.md

 ### Software Engineer • Cloud & DevOps • Building toward Platform Engineering

 I'm a Software Engineer from the Philippines with professional experience developing production banking applications and a strong foundation in modern web technologies.

-I'm currently expanding into Cloud, DevOps, and Platform Engineering through hands-on projects involving Docker, Kubernetes, Terraform, AWS, CI/CD, Linux, and observability.
-My long-term goal is to build reliable infrastructure, deployment platforms, and developer tooling that enable engineering teams to ship software efficiently.
+Currently expanding into Cloud, DevOps, and Platform Engineering.

 ---